NikolaiVukov21/Shellfish_project_2024/README.md

 ## Methods:

 ### - DataSet:
 The data set for these tests were collected using clips found through online, primarily through youtube channels (All credits can be found in References).
-In total we were able to collect _ videos that ranged from a few seconds still photos of a single oyster to long moving videos of multiple oysters.
+In total we were able to collect 8 videos that ranged from a few seconds still photos of a single oyster to long moving videos of multiple oysters.
 ### - Training:

 ### - Evaluation:

+### - Website:

 ### - Results